AntonyDouglas/TCP-Chatroom/README.md

 ## Overview

-TCP Chatroom is a real-time chat application developed in Python.
-It allows multiple clients to connect to a server, send messages, and interact within a chatroom environment.
-The application features administrative commands for user management.
+This is a real-time chat application developed in Python.
+It allows multiple clients to connect to a server and send messages within a chatroom environment.

-## Features

-- **Multi-Client Support**: Handle multiple simultaneous client connections using threading.
-- **Command Handling**: Admins can kick users from the chatroom using the `/kick` command.
-- **User Management**: Dynamic management of user nicknames and admin privileges.
-- **Robust Error Handling**: Manage unexpected client disconnections and network issues gracefully.
-- **Real-Time Communication**: Instant message delivery between clients and the server.

 ## Requirements